clarech712/clarech712.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming CS PhD student at Brown.
+subtitle: CS PhD student at Brown.

 profile:
   align: right